Geodesic Length Distribution in Sparse Network Ensembles: Introduction

-\paragraph*{Our contributions to geodesic-based centralities.} Network centralities are structural measures of importance of nodes in a network, and those based on shortest paths like closeness and betweenness centralities are of great interest when studying real-world networks \cite{freeman1978centrality, borgatti2006centrality}.
-Prior work on dense RGGs has derived closed-form expressions for node betweenness \cite{giles2015rgg}.
-Previous research has also defined spectrum-based centralities for graphons \cite{avella2018centralitygraphon} analogous to the eigenvector \cite{bonacich1972eigenvector} and Katz centralities \cite{katz1953centrality}.
-Here, we express closeness in closed-form, and betweenness analytically, for general random graph families that include sparse graphons and RGGs as special cases.
-In summary, local and global properties of networks, of both empirical and theoretical interest, can be extracted from the SPLD.

-The article is organized as follows.
-In Sec. \ref{sec:spd} we describe the probabilistic framework to derive the SPLD for random graphs defined by an ensemble average model.
-In Sec. \ref{sec:general_graphs}, we extend this formalism to general random graph families, both directed and undirected, and in Sec. \ref{sec:geodesics_specific} we highlight specific cases of popular network models and real-world networks.
-In Sec. \ref{sec:percolation}, we draw a connection between the SPLD and bond percolation threshold, thus deriving a condition for percolation for any random graph model.
-Then in Sec. \ref{sec:path_stats}, we show how path-based statistics like average geodesic lengths, and centralities of node closeness and betweenness can be analytically estimated.
-Finally, we conclude in Sec. \ref{sec:conclusion} with a summary of our results and limitations of this framework.
+\paragraph*{Overview} The article is organized as follows.
+In Sec. \ref{sec:spd} we describe our probabilistic framework and obtain the GLD in the general setting of networks sampled from a sparse ``ensemble average'' network model.
+Then, in Sec. \ref{sec:general_graphs}, we consider this formalism in general random network families wherein nodes are additionally located in some arbitrary node space.
+In Sec. \ref{sec:geodesics_specific} we highlight specific cases of popularly used statistical network models and real-world networks.
+We conclude in Sec. \ref{sec:geo1_discussion} with a summary of our results and limitations of this framework.